-A number of risk factors, some demographic, others relating to your environment and lifestyle, has been shown to increase your risk of bladder cancer.
+A number of risk factors, some demographic, others relating to your environment and lifestyle, have been shown to increase your risk of bladder cancer.

-- Smoking: According to the American Cancer Society, smokers are at least three times as likely to get bladder cancer than non-smokers, and smoking contributing to around half of all cases.
+- Smoking: According to the American Cancer Society, smokers are at least three times as likely to get bladder cancer than non-smokers, and smoking contributes to around half of all cases.